PaulAdams4361/SMU-Case-Study-1/README.md

 ### Analysis Notes
 To complete the project, both Paul & Armando each coded a separate (R/RMD) file to address each question (See ARCHIVE folder).
 The best code from each file was then chosen and placed within the FINAL.rmd file.

+### Contact Info
+If you have any questions, feel free to send an email to arvela@mail.smu.edu or paula@mail.smu.edu.